Multi-linear Monogamy Relations for Three Qubit States: Main Results

 Here we assume that in the first equality, $\{p_i,\ket{\phi_i}\},$ $\{q_j,\ket{\theta_j}\}$ and $\{r_k,\ket{\zeta_k}\}$ are the optimal decompositions of $\rho_{AB},$ $\rho_{AC}$ and $\rho_{BC}$ in terms of the EoF correspondingly.
 The first equality is due to the definition of the EoF for the mixed states, the second inequality is due to the equality (\ref{mp}).
 In the first inequality, we denote $\tr_C\ket{\phi^{h}}\bra{\phi^h}=\rho_{AB}^h,\tr_B\ket{\phi^{h}}\bra{\phi^h}=\rho_{AC}^h,\tr_A\ket{\phi^{h}}\bra{\phi^h}=\rho_{BC}^h,$ \\

-For a three-qubit pure state, D$\ddot{u}$r $et$ $al.$ \cite{dur2000three} showed that there are two inequivalent kinds of genuinely entangled states, $i.e.$ the W-class states and the GHZ-class states.
-The W-class states $\ket{\psi}$ are all LU equavilent to the following states:
+For a three-qubit pure state, D$\ddot{u}$r $et$ $al.$ \cite{dur2000three} showed that there are two inequivalent kinds of genuinely entangled states, $i.e.$ the W-class states and the Greenberger-Horne-Zeilinger (GHZ)-class states.
+The W-class states $\ket{\psi}$ are all LU equivalent to the following states: